Zillennials: Economic activity

 Their outlook on their economic prospects was shaped by the decade's period of instability such as the Great Recession of the late 2000s and the COVID-19 pandemic beginning in 2020 and continuing into the early 2020s.
 Experiencing the effect of these crises on their parents, siblings, and others informed their outlook later on in life.
 Around 48% of American zillennials lived with their parents in 2023, which, coupled with their digital literacy and stable incomes, generates substantial spending power.
 An analysis by Morgan Stanley found that members of this cohort helped sustain the luxury good sector during periods of economic downturn.
-In 2023, fund manager Ken Costa in a book review via the Financial Times argued that the transfer of wealth valued at $100 trillion from baby boomers to younger generations, including zillennials, could restructure the global economy.
+In 2023, fund manager Ken Costa in a book review via the Financial Times argued that the transfer of wealth valued at $100 trillion from Baby Boomers to younger generations, including zillennials, could restructure the global economy.

-A report from Bank of America found in 2020 that zillennials carry outsized influence in financial markets due to their shifting consumer preferences away from "meat, alcohol and cars."
-Payment processing researcher PYMNTS conducted a study on this cohort of U.S. consumers in 2023.
+A report from Bank of America found in 2020 that zillennials carry outsized influence in financial markets due to their shifting consumer preferences away from "meat, alcohol and cars".
+Payment processing researcher PYMNTS conducted a study on this cohort of US consumers in 2023.
 They are nearly identical to Generation Z when it comes to work habits, preferring similar levels of remote work, social connection, and app platform usage.
-They grew up during the tail end of the 2000s hustle-culture that prioritised career success, while also being influenced by their Gen Z peers’ more relaxed approach to work.
+They grew up during the tail end of the 2000s hustle-culture that prioritised career success, while also being influenced by their Gen Z peers' more relaxed approach to work.
 They hold a dual citizenship of sorts.

+According to Mike Wiseman, writing for Personnel Today, the UK's leading free-access HR website, Zillennials "overwhelmingly prefer working in an office but demand environments that justify the effort to get there.
+They expect their workspace to offer access to green spaces, lots of light, fresh air, wellness and leisure facilities, great restaurants with health-conscious menus, and culture".
+He added, "Zillennials are reluctant to waste unnecessary time commuting long distances and are put off by sterile, soulless corporate environments.
+They want a straightforward route to the office, on foot, bike or ideally one form of public transport".